 How you decide to apply your tread labels to the tires in your plant will also have an effect on the price, whether it be manually or with tread label automation.
 Automation oftentimes requires corresponding tread labels to comply with the system.

 Our fully automated print and apply tread labeling system requires tread labels to be specifically engineered in order to ensure the solution as a whole functions optimally.
 Ensuring that tread labels work in conjunction with automation specifically allows for guaranteed communication throughout the whole automation system.

 If you are looking to reevaluate spend as it relates to manufacturing of tread labels in your facility, an obvious factor when making the decision is cost.
 Tread labels tend to suggest higher cost than standard barcode labels due to the intensity and variability involved in the printing process with the addition of color.

 Keep in mind that different suppliers will offer different prices, but from our experience in the industry, tire tread labels typically run from about $50-$60 per 1,000 labels.
 This price is derived from you receiving pre-printed, die-cut, and waste removed product ready for additional printing and/or application onto manufactured tires.

 Want to learn more about Computype’s tire tread labels?
 Check out our product page here.

 Are you tired of constantly worrying about the logistics of procuring and applying tire tread labels?
 Automation is the solution.
-Download our brochure to learn about Computype’s all-in-one print and apply tire tread label automation system, Chromaffix.
+Check out this playlist to learn about Computype’s all-in-one print and apply tire tread label automation system, Chromaffix.